xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 5.1 Antlr

-During the analysis for this work, our current use of Antlr was analyzed as long as the cost and benefit of upgrading to a newer version of Antlr.
+During the analysis for this work, our current use of Antlr was analyzed.
+Specifically the cost and benefit of upgrading to a newer version of Antlr.

 5.1.1 OAL parser generation